-Not all conferences are created equal.
-And yes, some are more fun than others.
-Either way, if it's your name on the conference badge, be prepared to pack your bag and these 7 networking hacks to maximize your conference experience.
+Not all conferences are created equal, and yes, some are more fun than others.
+Either way, it's your name on the conference badge, so don't leave home without your bag, your business cards, and these networking tips and tricks.

-Networking by its very definition is centered on the concept of sharing information among individuals who you have a common interest with.
-As Yoh gears up for Staffing Industry Analyst's largest North American contingent workforce conference, I couldn't help but think about the many wins and fails when it comes to conference networking.
+Networking by its very definition is centered on the concept of sharing information.
+As we gear up for Staffing Industry Analyst's largest North American contingent workforce conference, I couldn't help but think about the struggles associated with networking at a conference.

-Once you get to the conference, consider that all of the people around you are there because they are facing a similar challenge.
-When engaging other attendees, be transparent.
-Introduce yourself and what you came to learn.
-By sparking a genuine human connection, not only are you creating a meaningful relationship, but you are increasing your chances to uncover the answer to the problem you came to solve.
+I know it's so much easier to stare blankly at your phone or chat with your team members, but you're in a community of other you's.
+By sparking a genuine human interaction, not only are you creating a potentially meaningful relationship, but you are increasing your chances to uncover the answer to the problem you came to the conference to solve.

 Be a Resource

-You know that saying you get what you give?
-The same principle applies here.
-If you are a subject matter expert and someone asks you a question directly or you hear it in one of the breakout sessions, speak up.
+You know the saying you get what you give?
+Well, the same principle applies here.
+Whether you are a subject matter expert or just a professional in your field, you have a unique perspective to offer.
+If someone asks you a question directly or you hear it in one of the sessions, speak up.
 If you are more introverted, that's OK.
 Connect with the person privately after the session has concluded.
-Besides exercising good karma, you're building up your personal brand.
+Besides exercising good karma, you're building up your network.

 Rehearse Your Pitch

-Now, hear me out on this one.
-I know there are differing opinions on the relevancy of an elevator pitch, but from a networking perspective, it's going to come up whether or not you want it to.
-That doesn't mean yours has to sound more like an obituary by the 100th time you've delivered it.
+Now hear me out on this one.
+I know there are differing opinions on the relevancy of an elevator pitch, but from a networking perspective, it's going to come up whether or not you like it.

 Come up with a few variations that you can use in anticipation of who you plan to connect with.
-For example, if at your next conference your goal is to learn new industry best practices, explore the technologies, and network with your peers, you can cater your elevator pitch to each of those audiences.
+For example, if at your next conference your goal is to learn new industry best practices, say you are with a company that is actively pursuing information on a particular topic.
+If it's to explore the technologies, then highlight what industry and/or existing technologies your organization utilizes.
+The point is to cater your elevator pitch to different audiences.
 Keep it fresh, keep it relevant, but most important, keep it brief.